 Currently, there's dozens of websites for the game, and standalone games have been made off of it such as In the Groove (and its Spiritual Successor games Pump It Up Pro, Infinity, and StepManiaX), Mungyodance, Pulsen, and Rhythm Horizon.

 There are several mainline versions currently in use; 5.0.12 is the current stable release, while a beta version known as 5.1 has some minor quality-of-life additions.
-There is also a version in development known as 5.3, which is focusing on major internal improvements.
+There is also a version in development known as 5.3, which is focusing on major internal improvements; its website is here.

 Tropes associated with this game are as follows: